OpenDSU/pskbuffer/README.md

 # pskbuffer
-Replace all use of nodej.s Buffer with PSKBuffer to allow portability in browser and isolates
+Replace all use of node.js Buffer with PSKBuffer to allow portability in browser and isolates